microconfig/microconfig-quickstart/features.md

 ```

 ### Static Files Templating
-You can use static templates and populate them with your data.
+You can use static templates and populate them with data unique for each service.

 `log template.xml`
 ```xml